-The fast charge battery controller circuit, U2402B-B, uses bipolar technology.
-It enables an efficient and economic charge system.
-It incorporates intelligent multiple gradient battery voltage monitoring and mains phase control for power management.
-With automatic top-off charging, the integrated circuit enables the charge device to stop regular charging, before the critical stage of overcharging can occur.
+The fast-charge battery controller circuit, U2405B, uses bipolar technology.
+The IC enables the designer to create an efficient and economic charge system.
+The U2405B incorporates intelligent multiple-gradient battery-voltage monitoring and mains phase control for power management.
+With automatic top-off charging, the integrated circuit ensures that the charge device stops regular charging before the critical stage of overcharging is achieved.
+It incorporates an additional algorithm for reactivating fully drained batteries especially after long-time storage.
 It has two LED driver indications for charge and temperature status.